hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 This will download and install the module from the official PowerShell Gallery repository.
 If this is your first time installing a module from the PowerShell Gallery, it will ask you to confirm whether you trust the repository or not.
 You can type **Y** and press **Enter** to continue with the installation.

-> **Note**: You need to be running PowerShell 5.0 or later and have an internet connection to install modules from the PowerShell Gallery.
+> **Note**: You must have an internet connection to install the module from the PowerShell Gallery.

 There could be several issues you may encounter while using the **Install-Module** cmdlet in PowerShell, some of which are: